deepomicslab/DeepTAPE-1.0/README.md

 The output results are:

-- `accuracy`: The accuracy of the prediction.
+- `results['accuracy']`: Represents the overall correctness of the model's predictions.

-- `precision`: The precision of the prediction.
+- `results['precision']`: Measures the proportion of true positive predictions in the positive class.

-- `recall`: The recall rate of the prediction.
+- `results['recall']`: Indicates the model's ability to find all the relevant cases within a dataset.

-- `F1_score`: The F1 score of the prediction.
+- `results['F1_score']`: The harmonic mean of precision and recall, providing a balance between the two.

-- `roc_auc`: The ROC-AUC value of the prediction.
+- `results['roc_auc']`: Reflects the likelihood that the model ranks a random positive example more highly than a random negative example.

-- `pre`: The predicted values, i.e., the Autoimmune Risk Score.
+- `results['pre']`: The predicted values, i.e., the Autoimmune Risk Score.

-- `Y_test`: The array of true labels for the test data.
+- `results['Y_test']`: The array of true labels for the test data.

-- `SOS_C`: The predicted values for each sequence of negative samples.
+- `results['SOS_C']`: The predicted scores for each sequence of negative samples.

-- `SOS_S`: The predicted values for each sequence of positive samples.
+- `results['SOS_S']`: The predicted scores for each sequence of positive samples.

 ### Training a Model Based on V-Gene and Amino Acid Sequence Features